 However, although this method helps children learn to steer and brake, studies have shown that because the stabilisers provided a safety net to stop the bike from toppling over then children did not learn to balance and as soon as the wheels were removed a crash was almost inevitable.

 The modern day balance bike was designed to solve this problem, and it is a simple design as a normal bicycle but without pedals, a chain or stabilisers.
 The child should be able to sit comfortably on the saddle and be able to walk the bike to learn to turn, glide, stop and start with their feet flat on the floor.
-Check out our balance bike seat height guide for more information on how to measure your child and match the best balance bike for them.

 This teaches the child how to balance on the bike, and it won’t be long before they build enough confidence to control the bike through turns and manoeuvres that is not possible with a traditional bike fitted with stabilisers.

 Balance bikes are lightweight, easy to transport and have revolutionised the way that children learn to ride bicycles.
 They are also clean, easy to maintain and provides hours of fun and entertainment.
 They also provide a great excuse for all of the family to get out and do some exercise.

 You can watch this video from Cycling UK which details how a balance bike helps a child learn to ride.